 These financial statements are for National Guarantee Fund (the Fund).
-The Fund is domiciled in Australia.
+The Fund is domiciled and incorporated in Australia.
 The principal accounting policies adopted in the preparation of these financial statements are set out below and have been consistently applied to all years presented, unless otherwise stated.

-The financial statements were authorised for issuance by the directors of the trustee, Securities Exchanges Guarantee Corporation Limited (SEGC), on 26 August 2013.
+The financial statements were authorised for issuance by the directors of the trustee, Securities Exchanges Guarantee Corporation Limited (SEGC), on 26 August 2014.
+The directors have the power to amend and reissue the financial statements.